bkranendonk/OpenStack-Docs/_posts/network/2023-12-20-create-ha-firewall.md

 ## Configure routing on the subnet

-* Go to network &gt; networks and navigate to network `OpenStack-internal-router`
+* Go to network &gt; networks and navigate to network `internal-network`
 * Go to subnets and click `Edit subnet` for the subnet
 * Navigate to `Subnet Details`
   * ![Configure host route]({{ '/assets/images/2023-12-20-create-ha-firewall/configure_host_route.png' | relative_url }})